dsschneidermann/gatsby-dennis-s/src/cv/cv.md

 Responsibilities/actions:
 - Implementing an Industrial IoT solution based on Microsoft Azure IoT Suite, that collects data from +20 sensors per second for each device via a Schneider PLC to the cloud.
 - Extending the Azure IoT Suite front-end solution to support multi-tenancy and be the point of entry for administration and device overview.
-- Technologies used: <span class="highlightBlue">*Azure IoT Hub, Azure DevOps CI/CD, C#, Azure Stream Analytics, Azure CosmosDB, ASP .NET, Web Services, Azure Resource Manager (ARM), D3.js graph, Javascript*</span>
+- Technologies used: <span class="highlightBlue">*Azure IoT Hub, Azure DevOps CI/CD, C#, Azure Stream Analytics, Azure CosmosDB, ASP .NET, Web Services, Azure Resource Manager (ARM), D3.js, Javascript*</span>

 </div>
 <div class="cvProject">